loraleonida/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-The variance of all manufacturing lots is 62.29 and therefore meets the design specifications.
+The variance of all the manufacturing lots is 62.29 and therefore meets the design specifications.

 <img width="350" alt="Screen Shot 2022-07-03 at 8 50 15 PM" src="https://user-images.githubusercontent.com/101693004/177933465-3e66c80e-cec2-4de0-86cc-b3eabdddf57a.png">